Job Applications

 Reduce your profile photo for job portals, HR systems and CV submissions.
-Most job application platforms require photos under 100KB in JPEG format.
-This tool compresses to 96KB by default, giving a safe margin to pass portal limits without over-compressing.
+Most platforms require photos under 100KB in JPEG format.
+This tool targets 96KB by default.

 KB